xsmh/qin-doov-hacking/README.md

 If you encounter any issues while following this guide, refer to the [common errors](#common-errors) section.
 If your issue isn’t listed there, please [open a new issue](https://github.com/xsmh/duoqin-doov-hacking/issues/new) in this repository and include a description of it along with the relevant logs.

 ## Device compatibility
 The guide itself should work on most Qin and Doov devices.
-As for DumberOS support, it will depend on the device:

-> [!NOTE]
-> This guide will not work with some devices like the Dumber Mini or a certain hardware revision of the Qin F21 .
+It will only not work with some devices like the Dumber Mini or a certain hardware revision of the Qin F21.
 In the case of the F21, this only applies to a number of devices that have chinese stock ROM without google play on them.
 MTKclient will return one or some of the following values as true in the logs if you have one of these devices `SBC enabled: True, DAA enabled: True, SLA enabled: True`.
 However this is not the case for the Dumber Mini, all of these values will return false but it still requires a DA from the manufacturer that we do not have access to.
 No compatibility with MTKclient means that you won't be able to make a backup or flash other ROMs easily.
 Even if you are able to flash another ROM using fastboot, there is a huge risk of bricking the device if anything goes wrong.
 So I recommend against it.
 My advice is to avoid buying devices like these as they are essentially e-waste.

+As for DumberOS support, it will depend on the device as stated below.

 ### Officially supported
 - Qin F21 Pro